obi-amd64/OpenDonita-Dockerized/README.md

 is passed, only the value for the key specified by it will be returned.
 * **setProperty**: allows to set a property value.
 It receives two parameters: *key*, with the key to set or modify, and *value*, with the new value.
 The new value is stored in permanent storage immediately.
 All values are converted into strings before being stored.
+* **setDefaults**: sets the fan, water and clean mode in the robot to the values stored in the properties.

 ## Author